MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 We will start with the most simple expression of input, checking if a `Key` (on the keyboard) or `Button` (on a gamepad) has been pressed:

 > [!NOTE]
-> You may note that all the following methods are marked `private`, we will come back to that later, as the game only need to know if the player has done 'something' but not necessarily HOW they did it, e.g. we want to know if they hit the "fire" button, not that it required either the "Enter" key or the "A" button.
+> You may note that all the following methods are marked `private`, we will come back to that later, as the game only needs to know if the player has done 'something' but not necessarily HOW they did it, e.g. we want to know if they hit the "fire" button, not that it required either the "Enter" key or the "A" button.

 ```csharp
     /// <summary>